shadowed1/Chard/README.md

 - Can run certain apps directly from Chard in the Host OS (testing ChromeOS only).
 - Extremely resource light; RAM usage is below 100MB footprint.
-- Implements experimental `virtm` script, supporting mouse capture support!
+- Implements `virtm`, a program enabling mouse capture support!

 <br>